Why School Gardens?

 - 83% of the U.S. population now lives in metropolitan areas.
-Most children thus have little contact with nature.
+Most children have little contact with nature.
 (U.S. Department of Agriculture, 2006)

 - The average American child spends, on average, four to seven minutes each day playing outside.
 (Hofferth, Sandberg, 1999)

 - The average American child spends an average of eight hours per day in front of some kind of electronic screen.
 (Kaiser Family Foundation, 2010)